leon-ai/leon/README.md

 > Therefore there is only one core (to rule them all).
 > 3. Leon uses AI concepts, which is cool.
 > 4. Privacy matters, you can configure Leon to talk with him offline.
 You can already text with him without any third party services.
-> 5. Open-source is great.
+> 5. Open source is great.

 ### What is this repository for?
 > This repository contains the following nodes of Leon: